RELIANCE-EOSC/rohub-portal-documentation/docs/Working-with-ROHub/Resources.md

 1. TOC
 {:toc}
 ---------

+## Creating new Resources
 From the "Resource" segment of the RO create/edit wizard the user can create new resources and add them to the RO, navigate through the resources and also remove them if required.
-The functionalities of the "Resource" segment are discussed briefly.
+The resource creation functionalities of this segment are discussed briefly.

-## Creating new Resources
 ### Create new folder
 On clicking the first of  the three black icons (representing a folder) a new window called “Create new folder” pops up for the user.
 The various fields in this windows are:
 * Title:  In the title field the user has to provide the name of the folder.
 Without providing the title the user is unable to create a folder.
 The title must contain a minimum of five characters.